OHIO CANNABIS PROGRAM

 Dec 7, 2023 – Bill goes into effect

-June 7, 2024 – Deadline for the Division to begin accepting cannabis license applications
+June 7, 2024 – Division to begin accepting cannabis license applications for existing medical licensees

 September 7, 2024 – Deadline for the Division to begin awarding cannabis licenses